Unusual earthquake activity at Washington’s Mount Adams, but no signs of eruption threat

 In 2019, Congress authorized a new volcano early warning and monitoring system.
 USGS has been working toward adding four more monitoring sites at Mount Adams using funding from that program but it is awaiting permits from the U.S. Forest Service to install the equipment.
 The new instruments will be more sophisticated than the one station at the mountain now.

-Weiss-Racine said the Forest Service could wrap up its approvals within the next month, but that it may not be possible to get the new permanent stations in place until next year because the weather around the mountain will deteriorate heading toward winter.
+Weiss-Racine said the Forest Service could wrap up its approvals within the next month, but that it may not be possible to get the new permanent stations in place until next year because the weather around the mountain will deteriorate heading toward winter and potentially into populated areas, like Trout Lake, Washington.